 Dr. Chris Geary is Chief of Sports Medicine at Tufts Medical Center, and is an Assistant Professor at Tufts University School of Medicine.
 He is a graduate of Harvard University and Columbia College of Physicians and Surgeons.
 He completed his residency in Orthopaedic Surgery at Tufts Medical Center.
 Following his residency, he completed the San Diego Sports Medicine and Arthroscopy Fellowship.
 He also served as Assistant Team Physician for the San Diego Padres, San Diego State and UCSD.
 He is currently the team physician for Tufts University.

 Dr. Larry Hogan has taught, researched, written about, published, and presented programs in the field of African American history.
 Dr. Hogan is one of the nation’s foremost authorities on Negro League baseball.
+He is the author of So Many Seasons in the Sun: A Century and More of Conversations with Baseball’s Greatest Clubhouse Managers, and the forthcoming, The Forgotten History of African American Baseball: Slavery Times, Jim Crow, Negro Leagues.
 Dr. Hogan has a B.A. from Fairfield University, an M.A. from the University of Connecticut, and a Ph.D. from Indiana University.

 Dave Cameron is the Managing Editor of FanGraphs, where he and his band of merry men (and one woman) analyze, discuss, and fawn over the sport of baseball.
 He’s been writing for FanGraphs since 2008, and was promoted to Managing Editor in 2010.
 In addition to FanGraphs, he can be found writing weekly for ESPN Insider and he regularly contributes to the Wall Street Journal’s sports page as well.
 He also is a proud cancer survivor, as his leukemia has been in remission since August of 2011, and he encourages you to give every dime you have to cancer research, as he is quite happy to be alive today.